Take Some Homemade Beef Jerky While Hiking

-Whenever I am trail hiking or backwoods camping over a weekend.
-I always pack some good beef jerky as a stable protein.
-I have found that the the price tag can be a bit crazy for quality jerky.
+During trekking backpack hikes you’ll find jerky in my pack.
+Whenever I am trail hiking or backwoods camping over a weekend, I always pack some good beef jerky as a stable protein.
+The price tag for quality jerky can be rather expensive.
 You don’t have to be a chef or really any kind of cook at all to make jerky in your own kitchen.
 Your version will be better for you and much less expensive to make.
 Why not make your own and store it in your hiking bag for your next excursion.
 I will take you through the relatively simple process.

 Trekking Backpack Trips – Beef Jerky You Make Yourself